 Payoneer has been solid since I first used it back in 2011.
 And now that you can get cash from Payoneer to your bank at zero fees and wonderful rates, it’s definitely a catch.

-Transferwise is fast becoming a favorite to many.
+Wise, formerly TransferWise, is fast becoming a favorite to many.
 It certainly is my best ever.
-If your client agrees to send you money using Transferwise, you’ve struck gold my friend!
+If your client agrees to send you money using Wise, you’ve struck gold my friend!

 And yes, if you’re one of those progressive people who want to try out bitcoins, then Paxful is the option for you.